 For heavy menstrual bleeding or pain

 - Nonsteroidal anti-inflammatory drug (NSAID) therapy improves menstrual cramping and reduces bleeding for many women.
-But there is

-Birth control hormones (pill, patch, or ring) lighten menstrual bleeding and pain while preventing pregnancy.
+- Birth control hormones (pill, patch, or ring) lighten menstrual bleeding and pain while preventing pregnancy.

 - An intrauterine device (IUD) that releases small amounts of the hormone progesterone into the uterus may reduce heavy menstrual bleeding.

 - A progestin shot (Depo-Provera) every 3 months may lighten your bleeding.
 It also prevents pregnancy.
-Based on different studies, progestin may shrink fibroids or may make them grow.3 This might be different for each
+Based on different studies, progestin may shrink fibroids or may make them grow.2 This might be different for each woman.

 - Iron supplements, available without a prescription, are an important part of correcting anemia caused by fibroid blood loss.

 For infertility and pregnancy problems

 If you have fibroids, there is no way of knowing for certain whether they are affecting your fertility.
 Fibroids are the cause of infertility in only a small number of women.
-Many women with fibroids have no trouble getting pregnant.
+Most women with fibroids have no trouble getting pregnant.